HaozheLiu-ST/HaozheLiu-ST.github.io/index.md

 Visiting student supervised by  [Prof. Raghavendra Ramachandra](https://scholar.google.com/citations?user=OIYIrmIAAAAJ&hl=en) and [Prof. Christoph Busch](https://scholar.google.com/citations?user=qsopcXIAAAAJ&hl=en)

 - Proposed a self-supervised learning based method for face and fingerprint presentation attack detection, which is submitted to **TIFS**.
-- Proposed a face presentation attack detector based on the taskonomy features, which is submitted to **ECCV 2022**.
+- Proposed a face presentation attack detector based on the taskonomy features, which is submitted to **ECCV'2022**.

 ---

 #### Computer Vision Insitute (SZU)
 M.S. supervised by [Prof. Feng Liu](https://scholar.google.com/citations?hl=zh-CN&user=45uLWocAAAAJ) and [Prof. Linlin Shen](https://scholar.google.com/citations?hl=zh-CN&user=AZ_y9HgAAAAJ)
-- Proposed a regularization method to imporve the robustness of CNN based models, which is accepted by **ICCV 2021** and open source.
+- Proposed a regularization method to imporve the robustness of CNN based models, which is accepted by **ICCV'2021** and open source.
 - Proposed a Manifold-preserved GANs to mitigate the mode collapse and gradient exploding.
 - Collected a famous presentation attack dataset based on OCT and **for the first time** established a one-class framework for OCT based PAD.
 This work is accepted by **IEEE TIP**
 - Proposed a presentation attack detector using Global-Local model, which reaches over 90% in terms of TDR@FDR=1% on LivDet2017 **for the first time**.
 (Accepted by **IEEE TCYB**)